» Enjoy our Liturgical Seasons series of e-books!

 by Fr.
 Kevin O'Sullivan, O.F.M.

-Fifth Sunday of Lent, Station with San Pietro in Vaticano (St. Peter in the Vatican):
+Station with San Pietro in Vaticano (St. Peter in the Vatican):

-In the Extraordinary Form, this would be Passion Sunday.
+In the 1962 Roman Missal, this would be Passion Sunday.
 All Station Churches for Sundays in Lent were held at basilicas of Rome, but the major basilicas particularly for the first, fifth and sixth Sundays of Lent.
 The original church was erected on the site of the Roman Circus built by the Emperor Caligula around the year A.D.
 40. and where St. Peter was crucified and placed upside down at his request and later buried here.
 From the PNAC: "Rightly has Pope Benedict XVI spoken of this basilica as the heart of the Roman Church, as St. John Lateran is the head.
 It is here that the Church honors her first shepherd in this city, and here that since his martyrdom she has celebrated both his witness and the God he served.
 While the basilica before us is relatively modern as far as the history of Christianity goes, being completed only in 1626, Christians have been coming to this site to ask for his intercession since shortly after the death of the Prince of the Apostles, as messages left by them on the wall of his grave attest."

 Commentary for the Readings in the Extraordinary Form: